-Name DOB Age How well equipped is the school/setting to manage the inclusion of this child or young person (position in circles)?
+Name DOB Age How well equipped is the school (position in circles)?
+How well equipped is the school/setting to manage the inclusion of this child or young person (position in circles)?
 Is the child or young person's 'Roots and Fruits' updated?
-Experiences affecting the chil d or young person Feelings affecting the child or young person Physical characteristics (heigh ht, weight, physical differences) Additional risk factors (medica al or emotional diagnosis or nee ds, substance misuse etc.) Communication differences (v risual or hearing impairment, ada aptive communication) Is the child or young persons 'Individual Risk Reduction Plan' updated?
-Context or Triggers (high risk times, places, people, activities etc) De-escalation options to use (unusual strategies that are effective) De-escalation options to avoid (common strategies that have proved ineffective) Principle of 'last resort' why m communicating) nay de-escalation be ineffective (triggers are hidden, difficulty in Staff matching (who is best to de-escalate, who is safest for involvement with RPI)?
-Training needs (does anybod y require additional training in de e-escalation, RPI, Communication)?
+Experiences affecting the chil d or young person Feelings affecting the child or young person Physical characteristics (heig ht, weight, physical differences) Additional risk factors (medical al or emotional diagnosis or nee ds, substance misuse etc.) Communication differences (v visual or hearing impairment, ad aptive communication) Is the child or young persons 'Individual Risk Reduction Plan' updated?
+Context or Triggers (high risk times, places, people, activities etc) De-escalation options to use (unusual strategies that are effective) De-escalation options to avoid (common strategies that have proved ineffective) 20 000diation options to avoid (common strategies that have proved menective) Principle of 'last resort' why may de-escalation be ineffective (triggers are hidden, difficulty in communicating) Staff matching (who is best to de-escalate, who is safest for in nvolvement with RPI)?

+Training needs (does anybody require additional training in de-escalation, RPI, Communication)?
 JUSTIFICATION (what harm will be prevented at what level)?
-Environmental Diak Assessment (necessary shanges shairs etc. limited assess) Environmental Risk Assessment (necessary changes chairs etc, limited access) Student Shape (standing, seated on chairs, seated on the floor) Adult shape (standing, kneeling, seated in chairs) Addit Shape (Standing, Kheeling, Seated in Chairs) Destination technique (elbow tuck lone worker, elbow tuck figure 4, shield etc.) Transitions (describe the 'messy' bits, taking hold, letting go etc.) Transitions (describe the messy bits, taking hold, letting go etc.) What makes it safe (reminders of detail)?
+Environmental Risk Assessment (necessary changes chairs etc, limited access) Student Shape (standing, seated on chairs, seated on the floor) Adult shape (standing, kneeling, seated in chairs) Destination technique (elbow tuck lone worker, elbow tuck figure 4, shield etc.) Transitions (describe the 'messy' bits, taking hold, letting go etc.) What makes it safe (reminders of detail)?
 What makes it effective (reminders of detail)?
-What makes it elective (reminders of detail): Social validity (how will it feel for the child; how will it look to others)?
-Protective consequences (limits to freedom to CONTROL risk of harm) Tratestive concequences (illimite to industriate deliving 2 new or maining Educational apparations (how are we waiten to TEAOLL internal dispirality) Educational consequences (how are we going to TEACH internal discipline) Unresolved risk factors (issues for management)
+Social validity (how will it feel for the child; how will it look to others)?
+Protective consequences (limits to freedom to CONTROL risk of harm) Educational consequences (how are we going to TEACH internal discipline) Unresolved risk factors (issues for management)